-Brian enters his seventh season as full-time television color analyst on Sun Sports and his ninth season as part of the Rays broadcast.
+Brian enters his 13th season as full-time television color analyst on Bally Sports Sun and his 15th season as part of the Rays broadcast.
 Brian previously served on the major league staff as assistant to the pitching coach, working under Jim Hickey from March 2008 through the 2009 season.
-He also filled in as broadcaster for the Cleveland Indians on Sports Time Ohio and hosted a weekly highlights show while recovering from injury in 2007.
-Anderson spent 13 seasons pitching in the majors with the Angels, Indians and Royals, and was a member of the 2001 World Champion Diamondbacks.
-He was taken third overall by the Angels in the 1993 June Draft and the following season was named Sporting News AL Rookie of the Year.
-He was also selected by the D-backs as their first pick in the 1997 Expansion Draft.
+He also filled in as broadcaster for the Indians on Sports Time Ohio and hosted a weekly highlights show while recovering from injury in 2007.
+Brian spent 13 seasons pitching in the majors with the Angels, Indians, Royals and Diamondbacks, and was a member of Arizona’s 2001 World Champion team.
+He was selected third overall by the Angels in the 1993 Amateur Draft and the following season was named the Sporting News AL Rookie of the Year.
+He was also selected by the Diamondbacks as their first pick in the 1997 Expansion Draft.
 Brian was inducted into the Greater Cleveland Sports Hall of Fame on Sept.
 30, 2015, and made his acceptance speech by phone during the Rays broadcast.
 In 2021, he received a Suncoast Sports Emmy Award for the broadcast of Wander Franco’s debut.
 He and his wife, Jessica Marie, reside in Tampa.
 Brian has four children: Rylyn Mae, 18; Jackson James, 16; Harper Marie, 7; and Baker James, 4.

-Andy returns to the booth for his 13th season with the Rays broadcast team, which was voted tops in the American League by subscribers of The Athletic in 2020.
+Andy returns to the booth for his 17th season with the Rays broadcast team, which was voted tops in the American League by subscribers of The Athletic in 2020.
 He joinedthe Rays after serving as the voice of the Triple-A Pawtucket Red Sox for four seasons.
-Freed was also the voice of the Double-A Trenton Thunder (Red Sox) for five seasons (1996-2000) and was inducted into the Trenton Baseball Hall of Fame in 2018.
+Andy was also the voice of the Double-A Trenton Thunder (Red Sox) for five seasons (1996-2000) and was inducted into the Trenton Baseball Hall of Fame in 2018.
 He began his play-by-play career with the St. Lucie Mets of the Class-A Florida State League in 1994-95.
-He began his baseball radio career as a broadcast assistant with the Orioles flagship station WBAL conducting postgame interviews for all home games during the 1990-93 seasons.
+Andy’s baseball radio career began as a broadcast assistant with the Orioles flagship station WBAL conducting postgame interviews for all home games during the 1990-93 seasons.
 His other play-by-play experience includes college basketball for ESPN Regional (2004–present), Providence College (2003-05) and Rider University (1996-2001).
 He also broadcast for The College of New Jersey football and Baltimore Spirit soccer.
-Freed is a graduate of Towson State University (Md.) where he called action for basketball, football and lacrosse during his time at school.
+Freed is a graduate of Towson State (Md.)
+University, where he called basketball, football and lacrosse during his time at school.
 Andy was named 2015 Florida Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
 He enthusiastically works with the ALS Association.
-In addition to reciting Lou Gehrig’s famous speech at Tropicana Field every year on “ALS Night,” he emcees various local events including their annual "Ride to Defeat ALS."
-He and his wife, Amy, reside in Parrish, Fla., with their daughter Sarah and twins Casey and Maddie, 11, and rescue dog, Charlie.
+In addition to reciting Lou Gehrig’s famous speech at Tropicana Field every year on “ALS Night,” he emcees various local events, including their annual "Ride to Defeat ALS."
+He and his wife, Amy, reside in Bradenton, Fla. with their daughter Sarah, 18, twins Casey and Maddie, 11, and rescue dog, Charlie.